 Edexcel Drama promotes self-confidence.
 It develops an emotional intelligence whilst fostering crucial team working skills.
-During Year 7, the pupils explore the use of the Keywords through schemes of work such as The Haunted Lift and Blood Brothers.
+During Year 7, pupils explore the use of performance and analytical skills through schemes of work such as The Haunted Lift and Blood Brothers.
 Drama is taught once a week in form groups at Key Stage 3.
-Year 8 attend the actual Year 11 performance exams.

-At GCSE and A-level the curriculum is enriched with opportunities to attend live theatre performances and technical theatre workshops.
+At KS4 and 5 the curriculum is enriched with opportunities to attend live theatre performances and technical theatre workshops.
 These inspire students in the creation of their own performances – enhancing their theatrical knowledge and creativity.
 Year 9 students also take part in a Year 6 primary liaison project where they become positive role-models.
 Many students have continued to study the Arts at University and we currently have ex-students that perform regularly in the West End and TV.
-We consistently achieve 100% pass rates at Key Stage 5 and achieved more than the national average when compared to similar schools in Media Studies with our upper ability students.
 Support is provided in the form of coursework clinics and the setting of SMART targets.
 Many of our sixth form students facilitate lower school classes.

 AQA Media develops creative, analytical and reflective students.
 It encourages students to consider the world around them, actively identifying how they are influenced by a variety of institutions and people.
 In Key Stage 3 Media is covered within the English department – but at Key Stage 4 and 5 it is a separate GCSE and A-level course.
 The students are provided with visits such as the Harry Potter Studios and the BBFC.
 The information gained is then put into practice with the creation of a magazine front page and their own short films (using IMovie).
 The students explore media forms such as TV, Radio and Video Games.